AUR50216 Diploma of Automotive Technology

 The assessment process includes the gathering of evidence to demonstrate the student’s competence.
 Students are assessed using written assessment and direct observation of practical demonstration.

-Entry Requirements
+Course Entry Requirements

-- Applicant must be 18 years of age or above
+• 18 years of age or above.

 Academic Entry Requirements